title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 Poke your contract

-1. Import the Taqueria generated types on app/src/App.tsx.
+1. Import the Taqueria-generated types on app/src/App.tsx.

 import { PokeGameWalletType } from "./pokeGame.types";